-2006 Nearly 60 percent of voters support a $227 million bond measure to continue protecting water quality, wildlife habitat and outdoor recreation opportunities.
+2006: Nearly 60 percent of voters say yes to a $227 million bond measure to continue protecting water quality, wildlife habitat and outdoor recreation opportunities.
 This time, 27 target areas are selected for their high-quality habitat and ability to make a difference.

-2010 Metro makes its largest single purchase to date, protecting a 1,143-acre forest now known as Chehalem Ridge Natural Area.
-Nestled in the Chehalem Mountains near Forest Grove, it features valuable oak habitat, beaver ponds and views of five Cascade peaks.
+2010: Metro makes its largest single purchase to date, protecting a forest of more than 1,100 acres – now known as the future Chehalem Ridge Nature Park.
+Nestled in the Chehalem Mountains near Forest Grove, the site features valuable oak habitat, beaver ponds and views of five Cascade peaks.